 As a business owner and mum of three, my pre-COVID life was nothing short of a strict timetable choc-o-block full of drop offs and pick-ups, before and after school activities, weekend sports and birthday parties.
 Not to mention the odd social gathering, BBQ or date night thrown in for good measure.

-Which is why going from full steam ahead to full scale lockdown, hit me and probably every busy family in Australia, like a tonne of bricks.
+This is why going from full steam ahead to full-scale lockdown, hit me and probably every busy family in Australia, like a tonne of bricks.
 We'd been so accustomed to running around that we'd forgotten how to stop.
 Literally.

 School has now resumed.
 Shops are now open.
 Companies are slowly staggering staff back to their workplaces, and stress levels are slowly creeping up again.

 So what will a post COVID world look like for our kids?
 Here's a snippet of how it has already affected mine: